 WHAT YOU'LL NEED:

 - 2mm and 2.5mm crochet hook (or appropriate for your yarn size).
-We need two different sizes because the body sphere needs to be nice and tight so no stuffing can come out, but the handle needs a bit more flex for bending into shape which it gets from being a bit looser in weave
+The reason why we have two, is that the body sphere needs to be nice and tight so no stuffing can come out, but the handle has a bit more flex for bending into shape if it’s a bit looser in weave.

 - Felt and thread to add any decoration, such as a number